Frequently Asked Questions

 But the client has to wait longer and to spend more money.

-So, to deliver properly we need to do what needs to be done, we need our time management not to be supervised by the client so that we can write automated tests, research possible shortcuts, use QA tester and product manager etc.
+So, to deliver properly we need to do what needs to be done, we need our time management not to be supervised by the client so that we can write automated tests, research possible shortcuts, use the QA tester and product manager etc.

 On the other hand, estimations for the feature sets are very precise and guaranteed, the customer gets a specific end date and price.
 We guarantee it in the following manner - if we don't deliver it on time and as specified, the customer gets 50% off the price.
 If we don't deliver twice in a row, the customer gets the whole feature set for free.
 A single iteration lasts from one to two weeks.

-To describe the price range, let's say that if you can afford product development where a man-hour costs $60-$80 (we don't charge manual tester and product manager) then you will probably be ok with our prices.
+To describe the price range, let's say that if you can afford product development where a man-hour costs $60-$80 (we don't charge for the manual tester and product manager) then you will probably be ok with our prices.

 Keep in mind - no extra charges or hidden costs.
 We set the price, we deliver.